-Qubit initialization and measurement are done by spatially isolating a single Yb-Ba crystal so that resonantly scattered light has a minimal effect on the other qubits, allowing measurement (and subsequent reinitialization, if necessary) to be performed at any point in the circuit.
-We use standard optical pumping and state-dependent fluorescence procedures for the initialization and measurement protocols \cite{Olmschenk07} (see Methods section for more details).
+Qubit initialization and measurement are done by spatially isolating a single Yb-Ba crystal so the resonant light has a minimal effect on the other qubits, allowing measurement (and subsequent reinitialization, if necessary) to be performed at any point in the circuit.
+Standard optical pumping and state-dependent fluorescence procedures are used for initialization and measurement~\cite{Olmschenk07} (see Methods).

-Aside from the global microwave operations, these quantum operations are characterized in both gate zones using RB (randomized benchmarking) techniques~\cite{Magesan11}.
-The similar environments for the two zones result in nearly identical operation times and fidelities which are summarized in Table \ref{tab:benchmarks} and Table \ref{tab:Qubit_Operation_Times} and an estimated error budget for two-qubit gates is given in Table \ref{tab:error_budget} in the Methods section.
+Aside from the global microwave operations, quantum operations are characterized in both gate zones using RB (randomized benchmarking) techniques~\cite{Magesan11}.
+The similar environments for the two zones result in nearly identical operation times and fidelities, summarized in Table \ref{tab:benchmarks} and Table \ref{tab:Qubit_Operation_Times}.
+An estimated error budget for TQ gates is given in Table \ref{tab:error_budget} in the Methods section.

-As mentioned before, we meet the sympathetic cooling requirement (\textbf{4}) with $^{138}$Ba$^+$ as the coolant ion and employ both Doppler and resolved sideband cooling \cite{MonroeCooling95} at various times throughout a quantum circuit, (see Methods section for details).
-The cooling laser light is tuned near the Ba transition at 493.5 nm, which is far enough from any resonances in Yb to prevent any induced errors.
-These cooling protocols are the current runtime bottlenecks in our device (Fig. \ref{fig:N=4_Dance}b , Fig. \ref{fig:CNOT_time_budget}, Fig. \ref{fig:QV_time_budget}) and are likely necessary for the QCCD architecture but can be significantly improved~\cite{Jordan2019}.
+We meet the sympathetic cooling requirement (\textbf{4}) with $^{138}$Ba$^+$ as the coolant ion and employ both Doppler and resolved sideband cooling \cite{MonroeCooling95} at various times throughout a quantum circuit, (see Methods section for details).
+The cooling laser light is tuned near the $^{138}$Ba$^+$ transition at 493.5 nm, far enough from any resonances in $^{171}$Yb$^+$ to prevent induced errors.
+These cooling protocols are the current runtime bottlenecks in our device (Fig. \ref{fig:N=4_Dance}b , Fig. \ref{fig:CNOT_time_budget}, Fig. \ref{fig:QV_time_budget}) and likely necessary for the QCCD architecture but can be significantly improved~\cite{Jordan2019}.

-The final requirement \textbf{5} of parallelized quantum operations and transport is verified at the system level through holistic benchmarks.
-We performed three holistic measurements aimed at characterizing the system performance as a general quantum information processor.
-The first benchmark performed is simultaneous benchmarking in the different gate zones, the second is a teleported CNOT gate using mid-circuit measurements, and the third is a measurement of the system's quantum volume.
+The final requirement (\textbf{5}) of parallelized quantum operations and transport is verified at the system level through holistic benchmarks.
+We performed three holistic measurements aimed at characterizing the system performance as a general quantum information processor: simultaneous RB in the different gate zones, a teleported CNOT gate using mid-circuit measurements, and a measurement of the system's quantum volume.